Pure Hockey Shoulder Pad Guide

-When considering shoulder pads for hockey, there are a few key things to look for.
-The first is that you want to make sure you find a set of pads with protection appropriate to your level of play.
-A mite or a once-per-week men's league player probably doesnt need the top model with all the bells and whistles.
-On the flipside, players playing at a high level like select, juniors, high
+When choosing the best shoulder pads for your hockey game, there are a few key things for consider.
+The first is finding a set of pads with appropriate protection for your level of play.
+A mite or a once-per-week men's league player probably doesn't need the top model with all the bells and whistles.
+On the flipside, athletes who playing at a high level like select, juniors, high

-As far as actual measurements go, the two important ones when fitting shoulder pads are the chest and height.
-Measuring the chest, you want to take a soft tape measure around the body just under the armpits.
+The two important measurements when fitting hockey shoulder pads are the chest and height.
+To measure the chest, take a soft tape measure around the body just under the armpits.
 Combine that